yuqiang-yang/MPC_OCS2/README.md

     + The ESDF construction algorithm of Fast-planner is naive and it cannot handle a small resolution.
 I try a resolution of 1cm and 2cm, then the program crash.
 While in Fiesta, a resolution of 3cm in the range (-2.5,-2.5,-0.5)->(3.5,2.5.1.5) still works at 10 hz.
     + The VBD-EDT algorithm also incrementally update the ESDF and has a parameter to restrict the BFS depth.
 I guess it's also a good choice.
 + Not-Solved Problem : FrontEnd.
 The parameter of barrier function.
 The strategy of obstacles avoidance.
+### 2023.2.3
++ FrontEnd
+    + THe RRT of OMPL is able to find a initial path in about 1ms.
+But the RRT* seems to be bad at the convergence(sometimes it cannot find a solution in 4s.) and the quality!!!